pagkly/Zed/Investopedia3/Short-Term Debt Definition.md

 Short-Term Debt Definition
 ## What Is Short-Term Debt?

-Short-term debt, also called [current liabilities](https://www.investopedia.com/terms/c/currentliabilities.asp), is a firm's financial obligations that are expected to be paid off within a year.
-It is listed under the current liabilities portion of the total liabilities section of a company's [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
+Short-term debt, also called [[current liabilities]](https://www.investopedia.com/terms/c/currentliabilities.asp), is a firm's financial obligations that are expected to be paid off within a year.
+It is listed under the current liabilities portion of the total liabilities section of a company's [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp).

 #### VIDEO: What's Short-Term Debt?